RsRuman/arraytics/README.md

 ## Setup Guide (local)
-If you are an ubuntu
+If you are on ubuntu

 1. Unpack project in a directory if php is install globally any directory should okay.
 2. Create database in mysql